LucaProvencal/env_controller/README.md

+Overview
+Use this script to maintain optimal growing conditions for common gourmet mushroom species in a grow tent or room.
+It will broadcast environmental conditions to three virtual pins in Blynk
+IoT for easy real-time monitoring.

 Hardware setup instructions:
 - Connect humidifier relay signal pin to `HUMIDIFIER_PIN` GPIO pin.
 Connect relay pins to 5V power and ground.
 - Connect fan relay signal pin to `FAN_PIN` GPIO pin.
 Connect relay pins to 5V power and ground.